Like humans, plants also need water to stay strong and healthy! however, sometimes it is a little hard to know when plants need water.

 Conclusion:

-It gives actual time signal about how much water is in soil so people know when to give water.
+Overall, this Simple Soil Dryness Detector Circuit is very helpful for taking care of plants and saving water, which gives actual time signal about how much water is in soil so people know when to give water.

-This will stop giving too much or too little water.
+Thus, this will stop giving too much or too little water.

 Leave a Reply